christianwach/cli-tools-for-civicrm/README.md

 ## Description

-*Command Line Tools for CiviCRM* is a WordPress plugin whose primary purpose is for the development of the `wp civicrm` commmand provided by CiviCRM.
+*Command Line Tools for CiviCRM* is a WordPress "Feature Plugin" whose primary purpose is for the development of the `wp civicrm` command provided by CiviCRM.

 ## Installation